maliahavlicek/ms4_challenger/documentation/TESTING.md

 **NOTE** If you want to run these tests, make sure you have cloned this project form [github](https://github.com/maliahavlicek/ms4_challenger) by following the steps in the [local deployment section](https://github.com/maliahavlicek/ms4_challenger#deployment) of the README.md file.

 ### Python Tests
 Tests were written for Django views, forms, models.
-These files are located in each application specific folder and named in the following manner:
+These files are located in each application specific /test folders and named in the following manner:

 - test_forms.py - for tests concerning forms
 - test_models.py - for tests concerning models
 - test_views.py - for tests concerning views

 [django-nose](https://pypi.org/project/django-nose/) was used to help configure and run tests with coverage output.
 The configurations are stored in the [.coveragerc](https://github.com/maliahavlicek/ms4_challenger/blob/master/.coveragerc) file.